apache/geode-examples/queries/README.md

     Here are some `gfsh` queries to try on the `example-region` region.

-    Query for all entries in the region:

-        gfsh>query --query="select * from /example-region"

     Query for the `email` field of all entries in the region:

         gfsh>query --query="SELECT x.email FROM /example-region x"

-    Query for all entries that have a `lastName` field that starts with the letter 'C':

-        gfsh>query --query="SELECT DISTINCT * FROM /example-region x WHERE x.lastName.startsWith('C')"

     Exit gfsh: